Singapore Polytechnic stabbing: Background

-Tan Chin Liong was a Malaysian who came from Johor Bahru.
-He was born in a family of ten brothers and sisters.
+Tan Chin Liong was born in 1945 in neighbouring Johor Bahru, which was then a part of British Malaya.
+A Malaysian citizen, he was born in a family of ten brothers and sisters.
 He finished his secondary school education in Malaysia before furthering his studies at England, obtaining a master's degree in engineering.
 Tan worked at Singapore Polytechnic as a lecturer for more than ten years before his murder.
 According to his students, Tan was a well-mannered, approachable and unassuming person who treated his students well and helped them in their school work.
 Many of his pupils were reportedly shocked and saddened to hear about his death.
 Tan was also single and did not have a girlfriend due to him spending most of his time on research and work, and he was extremely thrifty.

-As for the suspect Lee Teck Sang, who was born in Singapore in 1970, he used to study at Qi Hua Primary School and also completed his secondary school education at Yuan Ching Secondary, where he graduated with a GCE O-level certificate.
-Lee enrolled in Singapore Polytechnic, where he studied before he graduated with a diploma on electronics and communication in early 1990, a few months before he allegedly killed Tan.
-Lee, who lived in Boon Lay, was the seventh child out of eight children, and he had two older brothers, four older sisters and one younger brother.
-His father died as of 1994 and his mother (aged 50 in 1990) worked as a cleaner.
+The suspect Lee Teck Sang was born in Singapore in 1970.
+He studied at Qi Hua Primary School and completed his secondary education at Yuan Ching Secondary, where he graduated with a GCE O-level certificate.
+Lee then enrolled in Singapore Polytechnic and graduated with a diploma in electronics and communication in early 1990, a few months before he allegedly killed Tan.
+Lee, who lived in Boon Lay, was the seventh child out of eight children.
+He had two older brothers, four older sisters and one younger brother.
+His father died by suicide when Lee was still in kindergarten and his mother (aged 50 in 1990) worked as a cleaner.
 Lee was said to have a good student-teacher relationship with Tan, who often showed concern for his welfare and school work.
+Lee was noted to have a huge passion for computers, and often would spend time either creating programs or playing games on his computer.
+Many described Lee to be introverted, and his army superiors noted he was an average but fit soldier.